 Benefits of Working at Center For Discovery

-At Center For Discovery you will have the opportunity to work closely within a team of professionals consisting of eating disorder and mental health experts, all dedicated to promoting lasting health and healing.
+At Center For Discovery you will have the opportunity to work closely within a team of mental health experts, all dedicated to promoting lasting health and healing.
 Clinical supervision and guidance are provided on total client care and therapeutic milieu management, as well as career growth and personal development oversight.
 You will develop an individualized growth plan which will help you develop your professional skills and career objectives.

-This is an on-call position with the possibility of converting into a full-time position.
-Hours are dependent upon census and scheduling needs of the program.
-The Program Therapist assists and supports clients from admission through discharge.
-The Program Therapist provides clinical assessments and contributes insightful, practical and meaningful information to the development of treatment plans.
+This is a full-time position.
+The Primary Therapist is a therapeutic guide, journeying with the clients on their road to recovery, from admission through discharge.
+The Primary Therapist provides clinical assessments and contributes insightful, practical and meaningful information to the development of treatment plans.
 He/she orients new clients to the treatment program and makes introductions to the staff and other program participants.
-As a member of the treatment team, the Program Therapist meets weekly in collaborative fashion with the treatment team to discuss cases.
+Each Primary Therapist carries a caseload and provides clinical treatment in the form of, but not limited to, individual, family and group counseling.
+As a member of the treatment team, the Primary Therapist meets weekly in collaborative fashion with the rest of the team to discuss cases.
 Licensed clinicians (Psychologist, LMFT, LCSW, LPC, etc.) and registered associates must possess knowledge of mental health conditions, dual diagnosis, and/or chemical dependency.